Problem-tailored Simulation of Energy Transport on Noisy Quantum Computers: QPU: Methods and Results

-We will need to measure quantities of the form $\braket{\psi|A(t) B(0) |\psi}$ on a quantum computer.
-While these are not standard expectation values of observables, i.e. of the form $\braket{\psi|\mathcal{O}(t)|\psi}$ for some Hermitian $\mathcal{O}$, it turns out that adapting a protocol for replacing Hadamard tests with direct measurements outlined in Ref.~\cite{Mitarai19} makes it possible to measure them when using $y$ basis states.
+To avoid preparing entangled initial states and using costly ancilla-controlled unitaries, we adapt a protocol for replacing Hadamard tests with direct measurements outlined in Ref.~\cite{Mitarai19}, which makes it possible to measure the desired correlation functions when using $y$-basis states.
 We first decompose the energy density correlators in the Pauli basis,

 where we have defined $P_i^1 = X_i$, $P_i^2=Z_i$, $P_i^3=Z_i Z_{i+1}$, and $P_i^4=Z_{i-1}Z_i$.
 The $\alpha_{\mu,\nu}$ are real-valued coefficients that depend principally on $V,\Omega$ but also depend slightly on $r$ since energy densities are defined differently on the boundaries of the chain [see Eq.~\eqref{eq:hi}].
 Then, we observe that